 In 1861, the French physician Prosper Meniere described a condition which now bears his name.
 Meniere's disease is a disorder of the inner ear which causes episodes of vertigo, ringing in the ears (tinnitus), a feeling of fullness or pressure in the ear, and fluctuating hearing loss.
 Several committees have attempted to codify the symptoms.
 We think Meniere's disease should more properly be called Meniere's syndrome, but we will use the two terms as if they were the same.

 A typical attack of Meniere's disease is preceded by fullness in one ear.
 Hearing fluctuation or changes in tinnitus may also precede an attack.
-A Meniere's episode generally involves severe vertigo (spinning), imbalance, nausea and vomiting as well as acute reduction of hearing.
+A Meniere's episode or "attack" generally involves severe vertigo (spinning), imbalance, nausea and vomiting as well as acute reduction of hearing.
 The average attack lasts two to four hours.
 Following a severe attack, most people find that they are exhausted and must sleep for several hours.
 There is a large amount of variability in the duration of symptoms.
 Some people experience brief "shocks", and others have constant unsteadiness.
 An unusual variant is the "invisible hand", where individuals feel as if they are being pushed over.
 High sensitivity to visual stimuli (visual dependence) is common.
 (Lacour, 1997).
 During the attack the eyes jump (this is called "nystagmus").
 Supplemental material on the site DVD: Movie of nystagmus during a Meniere's disease attack

 |Fall due to otolithic crisis of Tumarkin.
 This is a very dangerous variant of Meniere's disease, which can result in abrupt falls.|